 Teresa F. Frisbie

-Teresa Frisbie is the Director of the Dispute Resolution Program at Loyola University Chicago School of Law.
+Teresa Frisbie is a Distinguished Professor in Residence and the Director of the Dispute Resolution Program at Loyola University Chicago School of Law.
 She has been involved in alternative dispute resolution for more than two decades.
-Named the 2018 Mediator of the Year by the Association for Conflict Resolution, Chicago, and both a Top Ten Women ADR Neutral and a Leading Lawyer in the categories of ADR international, ADR employment and ADR commercial litigation by her peers through Illinois Leading Lawyer, she has mediated and arbitrated hundreds of disputes ranging from real estate and business conflicts to estate and employment cases.
+Named the 2018 Mediator of the Year by the Association for Conflict Resolution, Chicago, and both a Top Ten Women ADR Neutral and a Leading Lawyer in the categories of ADR international, ADR employment and ADR commercial litigation by her peers through Illinois Leading Lawyers, she has mediated and arbitrated hundreds of disputes ranging from business and real estate conflicts to estate and employment cases.
 She also facilitates workplace conflict and communication issues.

-Ms. Frisbie is a member of The National Academy of Distinguished Neutrals, a certified mediator in the Circuit Court of Cook County, Illinois Law, Probate and Chancery Division mediation programs, and a mediator and arbitrator for ADR Systems of America, LLC.
+Ms. Frisbie is a member of the National Academy of Distinguished Neutrals, a mediator in the Chicago Bar Association and Circuit Court of Cook County, Illinois Law, Probate and Chancery Division mediation programs, and a mediator and arbitrator for ADR Systems of America, LLC.
 She served ten years as a mediator for the Center for Conflict Resolution as well as many years as an arbitrator for the Circuit Court of Cook County, Illinois.

-Ms. Frisbie also writes and presents regularly on dispute resolution and is a columnist for the Chicago Daily Law Bulletin.
-She has trained law students, lawyers, judges, business professionals, realtors, physicians and nurses in mediation, mediation advocacy, negotiation, conflict management and/or international arbitration in the United States and internationally.
-She also teaches mediation advocacy and coaches Loyola’s international mediation team.
+Ms. Frisbie also writes and presents regularly on dispute resolution and was a columnist for the Chicago Daily Law Bulletin.
+She has trained law students, lawyers, judges, business professionals, realtors, physicians and nurses in negotiation, mediation, mediation advocacy, conflict management and/or international arbitration in the United States and internationally.
+She also teaches mediation advocacy and coaches Loyola’s successful international mediation team.